friedmantech/recipe-page/README.md

-# Frontend Mentor - Social Links Profile Solution
+# Frontend Mentor - Recipe Page Solution

-This is a solution to the Social Links Profile challenge on Frontend Mentor.
+This is a solution to the Recipe Page challenge on Frontend Mentor.

 ### Screenshot